-Section 3.1 Your member ID card
+Section 3.1 Your Member ID card

-You will receive a member ID card.
-While you are a member of our plan, you must use your member ID card for prescription drugs you get at network pharmacies.
+You will receive a Member ID card.
+While you are a Member of our Plan, you must use your Member ID card for prescription drugs you get at network pharmacies.
 You should also show the provider your Medicaid card, if applicable.
-Below is a sample member ID card to show you what yours will look like:
+Below is a sample Member ID card to show you what yours will look like:

 Member Customer Service: (866) 264-4676

 TTY Users: (800) 716 3231

 Web: HSmedicareRx.com

 Pharmacist Use Only: (800) 922-1557

-Please carry your card with you at all times and remember to show your card when you get covered drugs.
-If your plan member ID card is damaged, lost or stolen, call Customer Service (phone numbers are listed on the cover of this booklet) right away and we will send you a new card.
+Please carry your card with you at all times and remember to show your card when you get Covered Drugs.
+If your plan Member ID card is damaged, lost or stolen, call Customer Service at (866) 264-4676 right away and we will send you a new card.
+You must either show your Member ID card to a Network Pharmacy at the time you obtain your prescription or you must provide the Medicare Beneficiary Identifier (MBI) found on your red, white and blue Medicare ID card or your 9-digit Social Security Number to verify your enrollment in the Plan.